I. Course Prefix/Number: CAB 172

-Course introduces Adobe Photoshop, image editing program.
-Content includes producing high-quality digital images and manipulating scanned images, as well as outputting color separations and halftones.
-Practical exercises with tools to demonstrate capabilities of the Photoshop program.
+An introduction to Adobe Photoshop, an image-editing program that makes it possible to produce high-quality digital images and manipulate scanned images as well as outputting color separations and halftones.
+Practical exercises will introduce students to the tools and capabilities of the Photoshop program in this course.

 IV.
 Learning Objectives

-6. Add text to an image, then formatting and manipulating the combination.
+- Adding text to an image then formatting and manipulating the combination.

 V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),